Aurelio Janet

 Aurelio Janet was a Cuban Olympic javelin thrower.
 He represented his country in the men's javelin throw at the 1968 Summer Olympics.
 His distance was an 80.10 in the qualifiers and a 74.88 in the finals.

 He died in a car accident just 4 weeks after the Olympiad.
+He was en route to a sports event in Santa Clara, Cuba.